 - 1 tsp Italian seasoning

-- 1 tsp (sugar if necessary see note*
+- 1 tsp sugar optional, see note*

-- salt and pepper to taste
+- salt and pepper

 Cheese Filling